Kraballa/FNA-Minimal-Setup/README.md

 You don't need to touch the camera and can remove it outright if you don't want to use it, but occasionally for translation it is very useful (i.e. border around your game without having to displace everything by 5 pixels).
 By default the camera is centered around the top left corner.
 To center it, set its position to the screen center and run `Camera.CenterOrigin()`

+## BitmapFont.cs
+Load an image at runtime and have it used as a bitmap.
+Ideally the Bitmap aligns with the ascii table.

 ## Persistence.cs
 Basic wrapper around `XmlSerializer` and `BinarySerializer` and saving and loading them to disk using `File.IO`.
 This is very basic and should only be used for savedata.
 Rework pending.